 11.1 The SPD will primarily be implemented through the development management process and the determination of planning applications.
 Charges apply for pre-application consultations; please see the council's website for details.
 Planning Officers in the Development Management Team will be pleased to provide advice and guidance on planning matters regarding biodiversity.
-They can be contacted on:
+They can be contacted by emailing planning@fylde.gov.uk.